 Foster children will continue to have County Department of Human Services caseworkers who are legally responsible for monitoring their placement.
 This worker will track the delivery of services by Lutheran Family Services as well as the progress of the case with birth families and the courts.

-How long will it take to get our foster home license/certification?
 It depends!
 Before a family can be certified, the adults must complete 29 hours of precertification training provided by our staff.
 Also, prior to certification, foster families must complete a significant amount of paperwork – including an application, medical forms, fingerprints, background checks and a state approved home study.

 Only after all of the above steps are completed satisfactorily is a foster home certificate issued.
 Potential foster parents who are clear about their goals and motivation and who can complete the paperwork and training as quickly as possible could possibly be licensed within three to six months of their inquiry.